selimozten/robot-dashboard/README.md

 ## Contact

-For any inquiries or feedback, please reach out to Selim Ozten at [selim.ozten@example.com](mailto:selim.ozten@example.com).
+For any inquiries or feedback, please reach out to Selim Ozten at [ozten@inpocket.ai](mailto:ozten@inpocket.ai).

----

-*Note: Update any placeholders like `your-supabase-url`, `your-supabase-anon-key`, and `selim.ozten@example.com` with actual values relevant to your project.*